microsoft/azure-spring-boot/azure-keyvault-secret-spring-boot-starter/README.md

 ```

-### Set secrets in Azure KeyVault
+### Save secrets in Azure Key Vault
-Set secrets in Azure KeyVault through [Azure Portal](https://blogs.technet.microsoft.com/kv/2016/09/12/manage-your-key-vaults-from-new-azure-portal/) or [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/keyvault/secret).
+Save secrets in Azure Key Vault through [Azure Portal](https://blogs.technet.microsoft.com/kv/2016/09/12/manage-your-key-vaults-from-new-azure-portal/) or [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/keyvault/secret).

-Below is sample Azure CLI command to set secret, if KeyVault is already created.
+You can use the following Azure CLI command to save secret, if Key Vault is already created.
 ```
 az keyvault secret set --name <your-property-name> --value <your-secret-property-value> --vault-name <your-keyvault-name>
 ```
 > NOTE
-> To get detail steps of setup Azure KeyVault, please refer to sample code readme section ["Setup Azure KeyVault"](../azure-keyvault-secret-spring-boot-starter-sample/README.md)
+> To get detail steps on how setup Azure Key Vault, please refer to sample code readme section ["Setup Azure Key Vault"](../azure-keyvault-secret-spring-boot-starter-sample/README.md)

 > **IMPORTANT**
-> Allowed secret name pattern in Azure KeyVault is ^[0-9a-zA-Z-]+$, so for some Spring system properties like spring.datasource.url, when you save it into Azure KeyVault, simply replace `.` to `-`, so save `spring-datasource-url` in Azure KeyVault to workaround it.
-While in client application, still use original `spring.datasource.url` to retrieve property value, this starter will take care of transformation for you.
+> Allowed secret name pattern in Azure Key Vault is ^[0-9a-zA-Z-]+$, for some Spring system properties contains `.` like spring.datasource.url, do below workaround when you save it into Azure Key Vault: simply replace `.` to `-`. `spring.datasource.url` will be saved with name `spring-datasource-url` in Azure Key Vault.
+While in client application, use original `spring.datasource.url` to retrieve property value, this starter will take care of transformation for you.
 Purpose of using this way is to integrate with Spring existing property setting.

-### Get KeyVault secret value as property
+### Get Key Vault secret value as property
-Now, you can get Azure KeyVault secret value as property.
+Now, you can get Azure Key Vault secret value as a configuration property.

 ```
 @SpringBootApplication